 - Antiques and works of art with a shipment value in excess of EUR 500,000

-- Banderols / Tax stickers with a shipment value in excess of EUR 500,000
+- Banderols / Tax stickers (Usually used on cigarettes or alcohol to indicate that duties and/or taxes have been paid) with a shipment value in excess of EUR 500,000

-- Cigarettes and electronic cigarettes with a shipment value in excess of EUR 500,000.
+- Cigarettes, Cigars, Tobacco products, and *electronic cigarettes with a shipment value in excess of EUR 500,000.

 - Dangerous / hazardous goods including but not limited to perfumes, aftershaves, aerosols, flammable substances, dry ice, biological substances, UN classified dangerous goods and any goods specified as such under International Air Transport Association regulations (“IATA”), the Agreement on Dangerous Goods by Road (“ADR”) or International Maritime Dangerous Goods (“IMDG”) regulations.
 Applicable to all shipments valued in excess of EUR 500,000

-- Financial and monetary commodities – examples include but are not limited to activated SIM cards for mobile phones, blank or activated credit or cash dispenser cards, blank cheques, event tickets, lottery tickets, money or postal orders, pre-paid phone cards, tickets (blank stock), traveller’s cheques, vouchers/tokens, unused stamps etc. Applicable to all shipments valued in excess of EUR 500,000
+- Financial and monetary commodities – examples include but are not limited to activated SIM cards for mobile telephones, blank or activated credit or cash dispenser cards, blank checks, gift cards, event tickets, lottery tickets, money or postal orders, pre-paid phone cards, tickets (blank stock), traveller’s cheques, vouchers/tokens, unused stamps etc..
+Applicable to all shipments valued in excess of EUR 500,000

-- Jewellery and watches and with individual values in excess of EUR 5,000.
-The shipment must not exceed EUR 100,000.
+- Jewellery and watches and with individual values in excess of EUR 5,000 and consignments in excess of EUR 100,000 are restricted for carriage.

 - Laptop computers – No more than 2 laptop computers per package.
 Each package may not contain more than 1 lithium ion battery per laptop which must be contained within the laptop.
 No more than two packages per consignment.
 The shipment must not exceed £5,000 per waybill